ClaudioVarandas/hcib-poc/README.md

 The following features are optional to implement, but if you do, you'll be ranked higher in our evaluation process.

-- [x] :white_check_mark: Add unit tests, and integration tests for the endpoints.
+- :white_check_mark: Add unit tests, and integration tests for the endpoints.
-- [x] :white_check_mark: Use RabbitMQ to send the email asynchronously.
+- :white_check_mark: Use RabbitMQ to send the email asynchronously.
-- [x] Use JWT instead of basic authentication for endpoints.
+- :white_check_mark: Use JWT instead of basic authentication for endpoints.
-- [x] Containerize the app.
+- :white_check_mark: Containerize the app.
-- [x] Postman Collection.
+- :white_check_mark: Postman Collection.
-- [ ] Creation of a simple frontend using Vue to interact with the API.
+- :eight_pointed_black_star: Creation of a simple frontend using Vue to interact with the API.

 ## Postman